chini5ko/bash/README.md

 # Easy bash
 It is a simple guide that you can scrow down easily and learn quickly (assuming that you have some programming experience).
+Motivation behind this guide:
+I am a New Yorker, and sometime I just want to open a github repository and learn on my phone looking at README.md like this one.
+I hope you enjoy the ride with me during this easy_bash tutorial

 You might wonder what bash is? bash is just a shell command line program or a programming language to access your Operating System (OS) which could be Linux or your Mac's terminal